- 3 axis CNC machines: The simplest and cheapest type. Good for cutting flat 2D and 2.5D parts.

-When it comes to buying a CNC machine, the first and perhaps most important consideration you need to make is how many axes you need.
-Do you need a 3 axis CNC router, a 4 axis CNC router, or a 5 axis CNC router?
+When it comes to buying a CNC machine, the first and perhaps most important consideration is whether you need a 3 axis CNC router, a 4 axis CNC router, or a 5 axis CNC router?

 3 Axis CNC Machines